AshtonSBradley/ashtonsbradley.github.io/collections/_news/2025-12-13-myrann-soliton.md

 slug: myrann
 image: poincare.png
 ---
 I travelled to Paris as a member of the committee for Myrann Baker-Rasooli's PhD thesis defence on ground breaking experiments in quantum fluids of light.
-Myrann gave a superb talk explaining four experiments and some of the unique and fascinating physics of the QFL system, including the first observations of Jones-Roberts solitons!
+Myrann gave a superb talk explaining four experiments and some of the unique and fascinating physics of the QFL system, including the [irst observations of Jones-Roberts solitons](https://doi.org/10.1103/PhysRevLett.134.233401)!

 Then came the celebration of Myrann's time in the group of Quentin Glorieux at Ecole Normale Supérieure - Sorbonne Université.

 Congratulations Dr Baker-Rasooli!